 Documentation must be maintained that is sufficient to detail procurement history.
 A quotation is a written statement from a vendor regarding the price for a specific good or service.
 Quotes and bids should include specifications and qualifying characteristics considered by vendor/contractor including delivery and time frame, scope of work, references, and other relevant specifications.

 Procurement and service contract records must contain at least four elements:

 - Basis for the vendor/contractor selection.
 Information showing how the College arrived at the decision to award the contract to that particular vendor/contractor.

 - Justification for lack of competition when competitive bids or offers are not obtained.
 A departure from the “free and open competition” standard imposed by the federal government requires justification.
 Unique capacity or ability on the part of the contractor (such as specialized research services from a skilled party) is frequently sufficient justification.
 Nevertheless, because the action represents a departure from normal practice, it is one that is likely to receive close scrutiny in audits or other reviews conducted by awarding agency officials.

-- Basis for the award cost or price: the cost and price analysis should be documented to establish that the institution obtained a fair price.
+- Basis for the price should be documented to establish that the institution obtained a fair price.

 |Amount of Purchase||Specific Requirements|

 |$10,000 to $49,999||Two or more detailed cost estimates, printed from Internet search and/or in writing from vendor, along with the documentation described above.|

 |$50,000 to $149,999||Three or more written quotations from vendor with specifications clearly delineated, along with documentation described above.|

 |$150,000 and more||Three or more sealed bids (formal advertising) or competitive proposals must be solicited from potential vendors/contractors.
 Must be in compliance with OMB 2 CFR 320.|